-Anadromous fish management programs in the Snake River basin include large-scale hatchery programs-intended to mitigate the impacts of hydroelectric dam construction and operation in the basin-and recovery planning and implementation efforts for ESA-listed wild steelhead and salmon stocks.
-The Idaho Department of Fish and Game anadromous fish program's long-range goals, consistent with basin-wide mitigation and recovery programs, are to preserve Idaho's salmon and steelhead runs and recover them to provide benefit to all users (IDFG 2019).
+Anadromous fish management programs in the Snake River basin include large-scale hatchery programs intended to mitigate the impacts of hydroelectric dam construction and operation as well as recovery planning and implementation efforts for ESA-listed wild steelhead and salmon stocks.
+The IDFG anadromous fish program's long-term goals, consistent with basin-wide mitigation and recovery programs, are to preserve Idaho's salmon and steelhead runs and recover them to provide benefit to all users (IDFG 2019).
 Management to achieve these goals requires an understanding of how salmonid populations function (McElhany et al. 2000) as well as regular status assessments.
 The key metrics to assessing viability of salmonid populations are abundance, productivity, spatial structure, and diversity (McElhany et al. 2000).

-The aggregate escapement of Snake River steelhead and Chinook Salmon is measured at LGR, with the exception of the Tucannon River population in Washington, which is downstream of LGR.
+The aggregate escapement of Snake River steelhead and Chinook Salmon is estimated at LGR, except for the Tucannon River population in Washington, which is downstream of LGR.
 Age, sex, and stock composition data are important for monitoring recovery of wild fish for both species.
-Age data collected at LGR are used to assign returning adults to specific brood years, for cohort analysis, and to estimate productivity and survival rates (Camacho et al. 2017; 2018a; 2018b; 2019a; 2019b; Lawry et al. 2020; Baum et al. 2022a; 2022b).
+Age data from scales collected at LGR are used to assign returning adults to specific brood years, for cohort analysis, and to estimate productivity and survival rates (Camacho et al. 2017; 2018a; 2018b; 2019a; 2019b; Lawry et al. 2020; Baum et al. 2022a; 2022b).
 In addition, escapement estimates by cohort are used to forecast run sizes in subsequent years, and these forecasts are the basis for preliminary fisheries management plans in the Columbia River basin.

 At Columbia River dams, U.S. Army Corps of Engineers (USACE) counts fish at viewing windows and designates Chinook Salmon between 30 and 57 cm (12 and 22 in) in fork length as jacks.
 Salmonids under 30 cm (12 in) in fork length are not identified to species.
 Mini-jacks are precocious salmon generally under 30 cm in fork length and thus are not counted (Steve Richards, WDFW, personal communication).
-Throughout this report, unless otherwise stated, adult Chinook Salmon refers to reproductively mature fish returning to spawn, including jacks but excluding minijacks.
+Throughout this report, unless otherwise stated, adult Chinook Salmon refers to reproductively mature fish returning to spawn, including jacks but excluding mini-jacks.

 Additionally, the USACE defines the Chinook Salmon run type by calendar date.
 Any Chinook Salmon counted at the LGR window from March 1 to June 17 is considered spring run, June 18 to August 17 is considered summer run, and August 18 to December 31 is considered fall run.
-Fall-run Chinook Salmon passing LGR during the March 1 to August 17 time period are presented in this report for accounting purposes only and do not represent the entirety of the fall-run Chinook Salmon.
-For steelhead, the run year at LGR is defined to be from July 1 of the previous year to June 30 of the current year.
+Fall-run Chinook Salmon passing LGR during the March 1 to August 17 period are presented in this report for accounting purposes only and do not represent the entirety of fall-run Chinook Salmon.
+For steelhead, the run year at LGR is defined to be from July 1 of the previous year to June 30 of the current year, and most steelhead pass LGR in the fall.
 The steelhead run year dates were chosen to be consistent with the upriver steelhead run year at Bonneville Dam as defined in the U.S. v.
-Oregon management agreement (Joint Columbia River Management Staff 2021).
-Most steelhead pass LGR in the fall but are assigned to their spawn year the following spring.
+Oregon management agreement (Joint Columbia River Management Staff 2023).

-The goal of this report is to summarize the abundance and composition of wild adult steelhead and spring-summer Chinook Salmon returning to LGR during spawn year (SY) 2022.
-We also update the abundance trends for adult-to-adult productivity series for both species and the smolt-to-adult return (SAR) rate series for Chinook Salmon and steelhead last described by Baum et al. (2022b).
+The goal of this report is to summarize the abundance and composition of wild adult steelhead and spring-summer Chinook Salmon returning to LGR during spawn year (SY) 2023.
+We also update the time series for adult-to-adult productivity and smolt-to-adult return (SAR) rate for both species, last described by Baum et al. (2023).
 The objectives of this report are to: